TaoLbr1993/tacool/README.md

 ### syscript.py ###
 __This file includes some tools used as system scripts.__

+___*Warning: In Windows, the script will stop if certain command crashes because of the Program Compatibility Assistant Service.___

     class multiCommand: run several commands with process pool. def __init__(self,cmds,maxpool):
             :param cmds: List of cmd.
 Every cmd is in form of subprocess.Popen()